 3. The Savory Seasonal

-The Wedge’s daily-baked cranberry walnut bread is the perfect backdrop to this sandwich, which is literally spilling over with late-fall goodness.
+Rustica Bakery’s Fruit & Nut bread is the perfect backdrop to this sandwich, which is literally spilling over with late-fall goodness.
 Thinly slice some Brussels sprouts and sauté them in a bit of butter until browned.
 Fry up your bacon and drain on paper towels.
 Thinly slice your apple-choose a tart variety like Granny Smith.
-Then layer like so: bread, brie, brussel sprouts, apple, bacon, brie, bread and grill.
+Then layer like so: bread, brie, Brussels sprouts, apple, bacon, brie, bread and grill.

 Suggested beer pairing: Althier or Brown Ale